MATH CHALLENGE 2025-2026

 Download Math Challenge sheets from this location: Math in Action

-Registration for Math Challenge is open Sept.
-3 - Sept.
-25, 2025!
+Registration for Math Challenge is now closed!

-Please consider donating to support the Math Challenge program
+Please consider donating to support the Math Challenge program Click here to donate!

 Welcome to Math Challenge Program at Rosa Parks Elementary!